DefGuard/docs/user-snat-bindings.md

 This feature is available starting from version 1.5
 {% endhint %}

-**User SNAT bindings** allow administrators to assign specific public IP addresses to users for outbound traffic from defguard VPN gateways in a given location.
+**User SNAT bindings** allow administrators to assign specific public IP addresses to users for outbound traffic from Defguard VPN gateways in a given location.
 This provides fine-grained control over how user traffic appears to external networks.

 ## Overview